 Other than as noted in (c) below, derivatives are carried at fair value with movements in fair value recorded in the income statements.
 Derivative financial instruments are principally valued by discounted cashflow models using yield curves that are based on observable market data or are based on valuations obtained from counterparties.
-For collateralised positions the LLP uses discount curves based on overnight indexed swap rates, which is a change from last year, as detailed in note 5, and for non-collateralised positions the LLP uses discount curves based on term Libor rates.
+For collateralised positions the LLP uses discount curves based on overnight indexed swap rates, as detailed in note 5, and for non-collateralised positions the LLP uses discount curves based on term Libor rates.